enkidevs/curriculum/lua/lua-core/tables-in-lua-iv/assigning-functions-to-existing-tables-in-lua-ii.md

 We can then **call functions using dot notation with the table name**, followed by the key representing the desired operation.

-> Using the functions we defined in the previous insight.
+> We'll be using the functions we defined in the previous insight.

 ```lua
 -- call the add function